StSokol/PageObjTests/README.md

 # PageObjTests
-Examples for pageObj tests with Pytest
+Examples for PageObj tests with Pytest